ropensci/tidync/vignettes/tidync-examples.md

 NetCDF is a very widely used file format for storing array-based data as *variables*.
 The **space** occupied by a **variable** is defined by its **dimensions** and their metadata.
 Dimensions are by definition *one-dimensional* (i.e. an atomic vector, in R) consisting of one or more elements, a rectilinear virtual array with coordinate metadata on its units, type and interpretation.
 The **space** of a variable is defined as one or more of the dimensions in the file, but a variable won't necessarily use all the available dimensions and no dimensions are mandatory or particularly special.

 Some conventions exist to define usage and minimal standards for metadata for particular file schemas, but these are many and varied, and not always adhered to.

+The R community is not particuarly strong with use of NetCDF, though it is common and widely used it pales compared to use in general climate science work, and there the most used tool is the [CDO Climate Data Operators](https://code.mpimet.mpg.de/projects/cdo).
+In R the most common tools used are ncdf4 and raster (which uses ncdf4).

 Both the RNetCDF and ncdf4 packages provide a traditional summary format, familiar to many NetCDF users as the output of the command line program [`ncdump`](https://www.unidata.ucar.edu/software/netcdf/netcdf-4/newdocs/netcdf/NetCDF-Utilities.html#NetCDF-Utilities).